Entanglement in the symmetric subspace: mapping multipartite to bipartite states: Acknowledgments

 We would like to thank Otfried G\"uhne and Anna Sanpera for discussions.
+In particular, we are very grateful to John Martin for pointing out an error in Version 1 of this manuscript.
+We also thank Shmuel Friedland for informing us on Eq.~(\ref{eq:lemma_nuclear_norm}) and Giorgio Ottaviani for clarifying several mathematical details in Appendix~\ref{ap:D_border}.
 CM acknowledges support from the European Union - NextGeneration EU, "Integrated infrastructure initiative in Photonic and Quantum Sciences" - I-PHOQS [IR0000016, ID D2B8D520, CUP B53C22001750006].
-SI acknowledges support from Horizon Europe programme HORIZON-CL4-2022-QUANTUM-02-SGA via Project No. 101113690 (PASQuanS2.1) and by the European Commission through the H2020 QuantERA ERA-NET Cofund in Quantum Technologies projects ``SQUEIS''.
+SI acknowledges support from Horizon Europe programme HORIZON-CL4-2022-QUANTUM-02-SGA via the project 101113690 (PASQuanS2.1) and JST ASPIRE (JPMJAP2339).

 \onecolumngrid